Is It Safe to Outsource a Software Project to Ukraine?

 In the meantime, all of the aforementioned companies, products, and services actively help Ukrainians and continue their operations in Ukraine.

 One of the best ways to support Ukraine right now is to cooperate with Ukrainian companies.
-And while Russian developers are no longer reliable players on the global IT market, Ukrainian engineers prove to be dependable employees and partners even in crisis.
+And while Russian developers are no longer reliable players in the global IT market, Ukrainian engineers prove to be dependable employees and partners even in a crisis.